pts/latex-uni8/README.txt

 Limitations:

-* uni8.sty doesn't work with \usepackage{fontspec}.
-It may load fine, but some characters or hyphenation will be incorrect.
 * \showhyphens doesn't display accented characters correctly in the console log.
 With pdflatex on an UTF-8 console all non-ASCII characters are wrong.
   With lualatex on an UTF-8 console some non-ASCII characters (e.g. ő and ű)